vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 ## Creating customer managed encrypted data volumes using the UI
 {: #data-vol-encryption-ui}

-You can specify customer-managed encryption when you create a new block storage volume during VSI provisioning or as a standalone volume.
+You can specify customer-managed encryption when you create a new block storage volume during instance provisioning or as a standalone volume.

-To create an encrypted volume when you create a virtual server instance, see [Creating virtual server instances with customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-instances-byok).
+To create an encrypted volume when you create a virtual server instance, see [Creating virtual server instances with customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-instance-creating-instances-byok).

 To specify customer-managed encryption when creating a standalone volume, follow these steps: